wragge/trovebot/README.md

 You can also add the following filters:

+* #abcrn (limit to ABC Radio National content)
 * #aus (limit to 'Australian' content)
 * #online (limit to content freely available online)

-Both of these are very metadata quality dependent, so they mightn't always be accurate.
+The latter two are very metadata quality dependent, so they mightn't always be accurate.

 By default all keywords are required for a match.
 To change this you can add the #any tag.
 This will match records that contain *any* of your keywords.